GersonJairG/ciomprix-app/README.md

 To request the information from these endpoints I used the Fetch API and this allowed me to obtain the necessary information to render in the respective views.

+A postgres database created with
+Supabase, which has an option that allows us to use it through a traditional connection.

+More details at: [documentation supabase](https://supabase.com/database) (Just Postgres)

 #### Components

 - **Atoms**: The atoms include AtAlert, AtButton, AtCheckbox, AtInput, AtLoader and AtLogo components.